mitsuaki1987/HPhi/doc/en/source/tutorial/expertmode_en.rst

 Files for constructing Hamiltonian
 ----------------------------------

 After setting the basic parameters, we create input files for constructing the Hamiltonian.
-Since the calculations are performed by using the representation of the fermion operators in :math:`{\mathcal H}\Phi`, we must rewrite the spin operator.
+Since the calculations are performed by using the representation of the fermion operators in HPhi++, we must rewrite the spin operator.
 For example,  in the case of :math:`S = 1/2`, we rewrite the equation by using the relation

 .. math::